 * Law School Transparency?
 Nay, Biglaw Transparency!
 Peter Kalis, global managing partner of K&L Gates, just opened the kimono wide on his firm’s financial performance in an “unusually detailed” fashion.
 [Wall Street Journal (sub. req.)]

-* Talk about a pain in the pocketbook: according to American Lawyer, profits per partner and revenues are slowly swirling down the drain at several Biglaw firms, with shrinkage of 16 percent in PPP at one firm.
+* Talk about a pain in the pocketbook: although profits per partner and revenues are up overall, one firm saw shrinkage of 16 percent in PPP.
 [Thomson Reuters News & Insight]

 * The ABA is just now thinking of trying to find someone who will audit the graduate employment data that law schools release each year.
 Gee, it only took 15 fraud lawsuits to get the ball rolling.
 [National Law Journal]

 * Oh my God, you guys, carrying six figures of law school debt on your shoulders is “unsustainable” in the long run, especially when your salary sucks.
 This is new information that no one’s heard before.
 [News-Gazette]